adomate-ads/api/README.md

 ```

 1. Download the desired release from github
-2. Create a database, user and password in MySQL for the API to utilize
+2. Create a database, user and password in PostgreSQL for the API to utilize
 3. Rename .env.example and edit filling in the values as appropriate
 4. Run `go run main.go` to bootstrap the database and start the webserver